 DIY 3D Printing

 The MAKEmory Community offers Do-It-Yourself 3D printing at the Computing Center at Cox Hall and the Woodruff Health Sciences Center Library.
 These instructions offer an explanation on how to access this equipment.
+Students have up to 100 hours of free printing per month and may print on one 3D printer at a time.

 For a copy of the instructions we try to provide at the printers themselves, please see this PDF.